BURTools/burt/doc/JSON.md

   executable.
 The following possible values can be used:
   - `amazon` : the app will be signed and prepared for the Amazon app store for Android.
     <!-- cspell: disable-next-line -->
-  - `googleplay` : the app will be signed and prepared for the Google play store for Android.
+  - `google-play` : the app will be signed and prepared for the Google play store for Android.
   - `ios` : the app will be signed and prepared for the Apple store for iOS apps.
 This involves signing the app with the appropriate developer keys, etc.
   - `macos` : the app will be signed and prepared for the MacOS app store.